davide-casiraghi/ci-global-calendar/README.md

-# ci-global-calendar
-Global Contact Improvisation Calendar
+# Global Contact Improvisation Calendar

 The project is developed with the PHP framework Laravel 5.7